Treatment Protocols for Cancer: Overview

 Cancer may also be treated with:

 High-dose therapy with stem cell rescue.
-High dose of chemotherapy with or without radiation therapy is are given to treat the cancer.
+High doses of chemotherapy may be used with or without radiation therapy to treat the cancer.
 The dose of treatment is so high that the body's bone marrow cannot recover.
 The stem cell rescue is a way to replace the body's bone marrow to provide a functioning blood and immune system.

 June 21, 2018